mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 1. [Clone the repo](https://github.com/mariohernandez/storybook/tree/variations){target=_blank rel=noopener} which already contains a project to work with and the Card component.

     <span class="callout">
-    If you already have a working Storybook environment, copy the <strong>components</strong> directory (<code>src/components</code>), from the newly cloned repo, into your project and you can ignore the remaining steps.
+    If you already have a working Storybook environment, copy the <strong>components</strong> directory (<code>src/components</code>), from the newly cloned repo, into your project.
     </span>

 1. Switch to the **variations** branch by running `git checkout variations`
 1. Run the project as instructed in the **README** in the repo

-## Variations time
+### Methods for creating stories

+In this tutorial, we will use two methods for creating variations in Storybook:

+1. Doing all the work directly in `card.stories.jsx` to change fields values or hide/show fields, depending on the story requirements.
+1. Using additional `*.yml` files to assist with the same fields updates above.

+We will be using the first method above for all stories except the Card horizontal.
 The original Card component was built with Twig, but for the variations we will be working exclusively in `card.stories.jsx`.
 The current version of the card story looks like this:

 {% raw %}